iredmail/docs/en_US/howto/fail2ban.sql.md

 ## How it works

-When some client triggers the ban, Fail2ban will perform actions defined in `action =` parameter in jail config file.
+When some (bad) client triggers the ban, Fail2ban will perform actions defined in `action =` parameter in jail config file.
 For example, in jail `dovecot` (`/etc/fail2ban/jail.d/dovecot.local`):

 ```